 1.3 Reservation Setting

 The Hoopa Valley Indian Reservation is the largest reservation in California.
 Established by Executive Order issued by President U.S. Grant on June 23, 1876, the Reservation now encompasses 93,702.73 acres.
 As currently surveyed, the Reservation is nearly square with sides 12 miles in length or approximately 144 square miles.
 This area encompasses roughly 50% of the Hupa aboriginal territory.
 The Reservation is located in the northeastern corner of Humboldt County in Northern California.
-It lies approximately 50 miles inland from the Pacific Ocean, and 300 miles north of San Francisco, California.
+It lies approximately 50 miles inland from the Pacific Ocean, and 300 miles north of San Francisco, California (Figure 1.1).

-The 2000 U.S. Census indicated that there are 2,633 persons residing on the Hoopa Valley Indian Reservation.
+The 2000 U.S. Census indicated that there are 2,633 persons residing on the Reservation.
 As a supplement to the census information, the Tribe normally uses the 1992 Bureau of Indian Affairs (BIA) Population and Labor Force Report.
 This report, unlike the census, utilizes a wide variety of sources including per-capita payments, medial patient records, and the Humboldt Co.
 Welfare Department's caseloads.